harrycui/HashElGamal/README.md

-# HashElGamal
+# Hash-ElGamal in Java

 ---

-This is an implementation of Hash-ElGamal cryptosystem, which is a partially homomorphic encryption.
+This is a Java implementation of the Hash-ElGamal cryptosystem, which is a partially homomorphic encryption.

 It supports adding a mask on the ciphertext.